Introduction to Creditor Registration

 Texas law requires creditors who originate, service, or collect on retail installment agreements to register with the Office of Consumer Credit Commissioner (OCCC) within 60 days from the time they begin financing.

-Retailers that provide financing through third-party lenders and retailers that fund the financing themselves are required to register with the OCCC.
+Retailers that provide financing through third-party lenders are also required to register.

 If you are paying the late filing fee of $250 for not registering before you began acting as a creditor, you will also need to pay the renewal fee for each year your business provided financing without being registered.